luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 sudo su -
 yum -y install nmap
 pip install s3cmd
+exit ## from now on continue as the normal user again
 ```

 Check with 'nmap' that the RGW service is listening and are available on the default ports '80' and '443'.